LateAtGit/Jigzle/README.md

 ### How to play

-(Share out the tiles between/among the players or single pile?)

 Every player on each turn can do one of the following moves:
 * place a tile (whatever or only a tile that connects with another already in place?)
-* switch a tile in place with another one (from the common pile? from own pile?)
+* switch a tile in place with another one
-* remove a tile (not sure, maybe remove is possible but not for more turns in a row and/or the previous played didn't do the same?
-TBD).
+* remove a tile (not sure, but anyway it's not possible to remove a tile if a tile was already removed during previous 2 turns - one turn per player -).

 It's not possible to remove or switch the tile placed by the previous player.